ms-jpq/defcon604-2023/README.md

 # Structured Shell Programming (Recursions, Lambdas, Functional Paradigms)

+The proposition is simple: **`SHELL` is the most effective programming technique** you can learn, because it's based on **process composition**, it necessarily works at a **higher level** than say compared to Haskell.

 All the code plus the original defcon604 slides are available at [my github](https://github.com/ms-jpq/defcon604-2023)

-The proposition is simple: **`SHELL` is the most effective programming technique** you can learn, because it's based on **process composition**, it necessarily works at a **higher level** than say compared to even Haskell.

 #### Haskell?